Dungeon: In fiction

 Dungeons are common elements in modern fantasy literature, related tabletop, and video games.
 The most famous examples are the various Dungeons & Dragons media.
 In this context, the word "dungeon" has come to be used broadly to describe any labyrinthine complex (castle, cave system, etc.) rather than a prison cell or torture chamber specifically.
 A role-playing game largely consisting of dungeon exploration is called a dungeon crawl.

 Near the beginning of Jack Vance's high-fantasy Lyonesse Trilogy (1983–1989), King Casmir of Lyonesse commits Prince Aillas of Troicinet, who he believes to be a vagabond, to an oubliette for the crime of having seduced his daughter.
 After some months, the resourceful prince fashions a ladder from the bones of earlier prisoners and the rope by which he had been lowered, and escapes.

 In the musical fantasy film Labyrinth, director Jim Henson includes a scene in which the heroine Sarah is freed from an oubliette by the dwarf Hoggle, who defines it for her as "a place you put people ... to forget about 'em!"

 In the Thomas Harris novel The Silence of the Lambs, Clarice makes a descent into Gumb's basement dungeon labyrinth in the narrative's climactic scene, where the killer is described as having an oubliette.

 In the Robert A. Heinlein novel Stranger in a Strange Land, the term "oubliette" is used to refer to a trash disposal, much like the "memory holes" in Nineteen Eighty-Four.

+The famous short story by Edgar Allan Poe The Pit and the Pendulum describes a condemned to death held captive in a dungeon during the Spanish Inquisition.